JordanMartin/ev3api-java/README.md

     * Gyroscope
     * HiTechnic compass (two degrees precision for now...)

-For the moment only these sensors are implemeted but if you look at what has already been done you will be able to easily add another.
+For the moment only thise sensors are implemeted but if you look at what has already been done you will be able to easily add another.
+Forking is your friend !

  - Other
     * Play a tone